gin0115/pinkcrab_function_constructors/README.md

 ### Function Composition and Piping

 #### pipe()

+> PLEASE NOTE THIS HAS CHANGED IN VERSION 2.0.0, using `compose()` is now the preferred method.

 Using `pipe(mixed $value, callable ...$callables)` and [ `pipeR()` *](#pipe "Same as pipe(), but callables in reverse order"), allows you to pass a value through a chain of callables.
 The result of the 1st function, is passed as the input the 2nd and so on, until the end when the final result is returned.